tango-controls/pytango/doc/howto.rst

 Here is how to define devices in the Tango DataBase::

-    from PyTango import Database, DbDevInfo
+    from tango import Database, DbDevInfo

     #  A reference on the DataBase
     db = Database()